nixworks/public/news/2017/07/22/README.md

 Kislyak emerged as a central figure in investigations into possible collusion between the Trump campaign and Russia

 ### [Poles march against a bill that critics say might decrease judicial independence in Poland.
 Hungary has supported the bill while the European Union has opposed it.
 The protesters hope that the President Andrzej Duda would intervene against the proposed law. ](/news/2017/07/22/poles-march-against-a-bill-that-critics-say-might-decrease-judicial-independence-in-poland-hungary-has-supported-the-bill-while-the-europea.md)
-_Context: Andrzej Duda, European Union, Hungary, Law of Poland, Poland, Poles, President_
+_Context: Andrzej Duda, European Union, Hungary, Law of Poland, Poles, Polish, President_

 ### [Voters in East Timor go to the polls to elect members of their National Parliament. ](/news/2017/07/22/voters-in-east-timor-go-to-the-polls-to-elect-members-of-their-national-parliament.md)
 _Context: East Timor, East Timorese parliamentary election, 2017, National Parliament_